 Cheaper fares can often still be found online even the night before you travel – so get online and compare fares rather than turning up to the station and simply paying the standard walk-up fare.

-To ensure the ticket you’ve bought is the cheapest one available, use a train ticket comparison service, such as Train Genius, to look at all of the options side by side.
+To ensure the ticket you’ve bought is the cheapest one available, use a train ticket comparison service to look at all of the options side by side.

 And don’t just assume certain ticket types will always be expensive and discount them as not worth looking at – if you’re lucky, you may be able to bag first-class fares for less than standard-priced tickets.